-If you are staying in Munich for more than a day, consider my 7 day itinerary to Munich
+If you are staying in Munich for more than a day, consider my longer itinerary to Munich

-What to see in Munich in one day: Things to do in Marienplatz
+Munich in a day: Things to do in Munich Square

 Mary’s Square has witnessed many pages of medieval and modern German history including Hitler’s Purge.
 Day or night Marienplatz is full of activities and bustling with energy.
 We have visited the square both at day and night time and loved it equally.
 You can also enjoy a drink and schnitzels right here in the heart of Munich.
 Most walking tours commence at the Mary’s Square.

 The town-hall pictured below is the Old Town Hall, that was built in the 15th century in Gothic style.
 This building was completely destroyed in the 2nd World War and was later restored.
-Its home to a toy museum right now.
+Its now home to a toy museum.

 As soon as you exit the subway stairs, you are welcomed to the view of this Old Town Hall.

 The New Town Hall is located by the Mary’s Column.
 A huge Gothic style building, the new town hall is home to the Rathaus-Glockenspiel of Munich.
-Its a miniature knight show, where every day at 11 a.m. and 12 p.m. the watch tower chimes and re-enacts two stories from the 16th century.
-This lasts for 12 – 15 minutes.
+Its a miniature knight show, where every day at 11:00 a.m. and 12:00 p.m. the watch tower chimes and re-enacts two stories from the 16th century.
+This show lasts for 12 – 15 minutes.
 So if you are here between 11:00 am and 12:00 pm, remember to stop by and enjoy this free show.

 Located very close to Marienplatz is the Church of Old Lady.
 This church is also called the Munich Cathedral and locals lovingly call it Frauenkirche.
 The Munich Cathedral is an iconic symbol and landmark of the Bavarian capital.
 The cathedral was built in just 20 years and was inspired by Gothic style of architecture.
-This church used to be the burial place of the Wittelsbach (The Wittelsbach family is a European royal family and a German dynasty from Bavaria)
+This church used to be the burial place of the Wittelsbach.
+The Wittelsbach family were an European royal family and a German ruling dynasty from Bavaria.

 The image below is of the Feldherrnhalle.
 It was commissioned in 1841 by King Ludwig I of Bavaria to honor the tradition of his army.
 Its modeled after the Loggia dei Lanzi in Florence.
 You will see 2 Bavarian lions in the structure, one of which stands with its mouth open and other with mouth closed.
 This symbolizes the importance of speaking against the rulers but not the church.

 The statue that you see here is the memorial of King Maximilian Joseph of Bavaria, with the National Theater at the background.
 There are shows and recitals performed here almost everyday.
 For the latest shows listing, visit their website.
 Most shows are for 1 – 1.50 hours so this can be a good activity to do in Munich in a day.

 Theatinerstraße is a street in Munich that stretches from the Odeonsplatz south to the Marienhof.
 It was on the Theatinerstraße (street) that SS guards would watch people and see if they salute their leader.
 They would stop the people who would not pay respect or salute.
 So the locals tried to take this lane that was opposite to the Theatinerstraße to avoid any questioning from the SS guards.